yzchen/Use-of-Shaheen/README.md

     but actually this is not one of PATHs that can be used by compiler system.
 So if you want to compile your program with `hdf5`, you need to set (`CPATH`) or (`C_INCLUDE_PATH` and `CPP_INCLUDE_PATH`) with the value of `INCLUDE`.

-3. some modules set only one of `LIBRARY_PATH` and `LD_LIBRARY_PATH`, so sometimes your compilation will fail with some linking errors, again I had an issue with `hdf5`, it only set `LD_LIBRARY_PATH`, after I set `LIBRARY_PATH` manually, I got it right.
-    That means sometimes you need to make sure you have both paths.
+3. some modules set only one of `LIBRARY_PATH` and `LD_LIBRARY_PATH`(mainly  `LB_LIBRARY_PATH`).
+However, `LIBRARY_PATH` will help find the static/dynamic libraries during compilation time, if one uses `LIBRARY_PATH` to compile program with dynamic libraries, then during running, `LD_LIBRARY_PATH` should be set to link the correct dynamic libraries.
+Actually Shaheen is not developer friendly, they assume people mainly use Shaheen for simulation not development.

 ---